-This bill seeks to amend the West Virginia Code by reinstating the ability to file civil actions for alienation of affection and criminal conversation, which had previously been prohibited.
-Specifically, it introduces a new section, 55-7-31, allowing such actions to be maintained unless they were initiated before the effective date of the new law.
-The bill clarifies that these claims can be brought against both natural and juridical persons and establishes that no cause of action can arise for acts occurring after the plaintiff and their spouse have physically separated with the intent for that separation to be permanent.
+This bill seeks to amend West Virginia law by reinstating the ability to file civil actions for alienation of affection and criminal conversation.
+Specifically, it introduces a new section, 55-7-31, which allows such actions to be maintained unless they were initiated before the effective date of the new law.
+The bill clarifies that these claims can be brought against both natural and juridical persons, and it establishes that no cause of action can arise for acts occurring after the plaintiff and their spouse have physically separated with the intent for that separation to be permanent.
 Additionally, it sets a three-year statute of limitations from the last act of the defendant that gives rise to the cause of action.

 Statutes affected: